lunchbag/hugo-blog/content/posts/fukuoka.md

 In my opinion, the quality of supermarket sushi here is comparable to lower mid-tier sushi restaurants back home in Toronto, though the value simply cannot be ebat.
 On top of that, if you go after 7:30pm, most of the sushi and sashimi will be discounted and if you get lucky, you get a coveted second discount sticker!

 ![](/uploads/MVIMG_20190124_202222.jpg)
 <span class="caption">Delicious double-discounted supermarket sushi!
-Both
+Total came out to be US$8.43 for both!</span>

 Furthermore, the selection of yuzu products is unbelievable.
 For the uninitiated, yuzu is a very flavourful citrus fruit popular in Japan and Korea.
 Its peel and zest can enhance any dish, soup, cocktail, cake– you name it.
 Since arriving in Japan, we've discovered so many more applications of this fruit, most notably in sauces and condiments!
-Yuzu kosho (柚子胡椒) is a paste made from chili pepers and yuzu peels and is wonderfully addicting to add to any meats.
-Yuzu ponzu and yuzu ichimi (Japanese chili pepper seasoning) are also among our pantry.
+Yuzu kosho (柚子胡椒) is a paste made from chili peppers and yuzu peels and is wonderfully addicting to add to any meats.
+Yuzu ponzu and yuzu ichimi (Japanese chili pepper seasoning) also sit on a shelf in our pantry.
 Not to mention, our favorite つけ麺 (tsukemen, dipping ramen noodle) uses yuzu in their soup!
 We'll definitely be bringing back yuzu products in our suitcases.

 ![](/uploads/MVIMG_20190120_130509.jpg)
+<span class="caption">Our favourite つけ麺, a spicy broth with fatty pork and yuzu peels floating around</span>

 The other notable difference about the supermarkets here, or at least the Sunny’s (which are owned by Walmart) is that there is a special station past the checkout counter where you can take your time to pack your own groceries.
 It works like this: you bring your basket to the cashier.
 The cashier grabs another basket and places it on the other side of the food scanner.
 They then scan everything from your basket and then places it neatly into the other basket.
 Finally, you pay, and you take your re-packed basket to the packing counter where they provide you with thin clear plastic bags in case you have meat that you want to double-pack.
 I really like this system a lot because everything moves faster and it takes away that pressure of packing your groceries quickly.

 ![](/uploads/MVIMG_20190214_113749.jpg)
+<span class="caption">Preparing to pack up our own groceries!</span>

 ## What's not so great